saravula/twitter-dashboard/README.md

 - In Data Visualization user interface, create a new connection.
 You must be logged in as admin to create a new connection.

   ![Screen Shot 2022-09-20 at 5 00 14 PM](https://user-images.githubusercontent.com/2523891/191385311-01144e7c-63c4-4a4d-9334-204411f048d4.png)
-- Now that we have a connection to Hive virtual warehouse, let's create two datasets required to support the visuals.
+- Now that you have a connection to Hive virtual warehouse, let's create two datasets required to support the visuals.
 - **Create first dataset:**
   - Dataset Title - Twitter View
   - Dataset Source - From Table